howerj/libforth/libforth.md

 The stack comment documents this word entirely.

-* '?'           ( bool -- )

-This implements conditional execution, if true then the rest of the current input line is not executed, for example

-        0 ?
-2 2 + . cr

-Does nothing.

-        1 ?
-2 2 + . cr

-Prints '4'.

 * '::'          ( -- )

 Unlike ':' this is a compiling word, but performs the same function.